cosmos/sdk-tutorials/tutorial/dep.md

 ## `Gopkg.toml`

 Golang has a few dependency management tools.
 In this tutorial you will be using [`dep`](https://golang.github.io/dep/). `dep` uses a `Gopkg.toml` file in the root of the repository to define what dependencies the application needs.
-CosmosSDK apps currently depend on specific versions of some libraries.
-The below manifest contains all the necessary versions
+Cosmos SDK apps currently depend on specific versions of some libraries.
+The below manifest contains all the necessary versions.
+Create the `./Gopkg.toml` file and paste the `toml` below in the file:

 ```toml
 # Gopkg.toml example